Justin Bijlow: Youth

 Bijlow represented the Netherlands' national teams since under-16 level.
 On 21 May 2014, he was on the bench for the Netherlands under-17 as the team lost the final of UEFA Under-17 Euro in Attard to England on penalties.
-At the following edition of the tournament a year later, Bijlow played the full tournament, with the Netherlands getting knocked out later drawing all group games, against the Republic of Ireland, England and Italy.
+At the following edition of the tournament a year later, Bijlow played the full tournament, with the Netherlands getting knocked out drawing all group games, against the Republic of Ireland, England and Italy.
 With the under-19 team, Bijlow was named in the Team of the Tournament for UEFA Under-19 Euro 2017 in Georgia along with teammate Javairô Dilrosun after he played all games at the tournament and the Netherlands lost 1–0 to Portugal in the semi-finals.
-He was included in the Netherlands' squad for UEFA Under-21 Euro group stage in March 2021 by Erwin van de Looi.
+He was included in the Netherlands' squad for UEFA Under-21 Euro group stage in March 2021 by head coach Erwin van de Looi.
 He was an unused substitute for Kjell Scherpen during the group stage.
 After Bijlow was also included in the Netherlands' squad for the knock-out stage of the tournament in May 2021, he started in the quarter-final against France (2–1 win) and the semi-final against Germany (1–2 defeat).

 Senior

-In September 2018, Bijlow was included in the preliminary squad of the Netherlands national team for the first time by Ronald Koeman.
-He was called up to the national team for the first time in November 2020 by Frank de Boer to replace the injured Jasper Cillessen, but subsequently had to withdraw with an injury.
+In September 2018, Bijlow was included in the preliminary squad of the Netherlands national team for the first time by head coach Ronald Koeman.
+He was called up to the national team for the first time in November 2020 by head coach Frank de Boer to replace the injured Jasper Cillessen, but subsequently had to withdraw with an injury.
 He made his debut for the national team on 1 September 2021 in a 1–1 draw against Norway during the 2022 FIFA World Cup qualifiers.
-He kept his first clean sheet for the national team three days later, helping his team to a beat Montenegro 4–0 in a World Cup qualifier.
-In November 2022, Louis van Gaal announced that Bijlow would be part of the 26-men squad at the 2022 FIFA World Cup in Qatar.
+He kept his first clean sheet for the national team three days later, helping his team to beat Montenegro 4–0 in a World Cup qualifier.
+In November 2022, head coach Louis van Gaal included Bijlow in the Netherlands' 26-men squad at the 2022 FIFA World Cup in Qatar.
 Bijlow didn't make an appearance at the tournament as the Netherlands got knocked out by Argentina in the quarter-finals.
 He started both games as the Netherlands finished fourth as hosts at the UEFA Nations League Finals in June 2023.
 In May 2024, it was announced that Bijlow was part of the preliminary squad for UEFA Euro 2024.
-Two weeks later, it was announced that Bijlow would also be included in the final squad.
+Two weeks later, Bijlow was also included in the final squad.
 Bijlow did not appear at the tournament, being a back-up for Bart Verbruggen, as the Netherlands were knocked out by England in the semi-finals.

+On 20 March 2026, Bijlow was included in the national team's squad against after nearly two years of absence.